rcbops/rackspace_privatecloud_jobs/README.md

 The Rackspace Private Cloud Engineering Team is looking for a range of skills and roles.
 Our team is responsible for developing and improving the Rackspace Private Cloud OpenStack product.
-We leverage open and innovative technologies to build and maintain a reliable, stable, and scalable private cloud installations built on OpenStack.
+We leverage open and innovative technologies to build and maintain reliable, stable, and scalable private cloud installations built on OpenStack.
 We have folks located in San Antonio, Austin, the UK, Australia, as well as many remote (work from home) members of the group.

-Some of the things our team is responsible for and has worked on in the past, including the open source communinity side of our product (OSAD), our core product (RPC OpenStack), as well as contributing to the upsteam core OpenStack
+Some of the things our team is responsible for and has worked on in the past include the open source communinity side of our product (OSAD), our core product (RPC OpenStack), and continued contribution to the upsteam core OpenStack
 projects:

 * [OSAD / OpenStack Ansible Deployment](https://github.com/stackforge/os-ansible-deployment)